You want a website. Cool! Now what?

 WordPress currently powers more than 25 percent of the internet.
 Why?
-Because it can be tailored to fit just about any website need, there are tons of themes to choose from to make your website look unique, and lots of plugins to add cool features.
+Because it can be tailored to fit just about any site need (it’s not just for blogs anymore).
+Plus, there are tons of themes to choose from to make your website look unique and lots of plugins to add cool features.

 There’s only one problem.
 Trying to tackle WordPress as a beginner can be challenging, and the learning curve has slowed down many new users.
 So what can you do to go to the top of the class?

 Easy!
 Read this nifty list!
-Below we’ve compiled 10 of the best online resources you can use to help you learn WordPress.
-Each of these options has a unique audience and goals, but all of them will help guide you from noob to WordPress pro.
+Below we’ve compiled 11 of the best resources to learn WordPress.
+Each of these options has a unique audience and goals, but all of them are available online and will give you the skills you need to go from newbie to WordPress pro.